mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/01_docker-introduction/README.md

-# Chapter 1: Docker Introduction – Lab
+# Lab 1: Docker Introduction – Lab

 ## Objective:
 Get hands-on with basic Docker CLI and concepts like image, container, and layer.